spook/init-service/README.md

 * CentOS 6.5
 * CentOS 7.1

-More are welcome!
+More O/S's are welcome!

+This project could always use more tests, too.

 For other work, look to the TODO file in the distribution.
 Thanx!

 -- Uncle Spook